empkins/empkins-sync-board-gui/CONTRIBUTING.md

-# Contributing to Empkins Sync Board GUI
+# Contributing to Open Sync Board GUI

-This document contains information for developers that want to contribute to ``empkins-sync-board-gui``.
+This document contains information for developers that want to contribute to ``open-sync-board-gui``.

 It includes further in-depth information on how to set up and use required tools and learn about programing methods used in the development of this project.